Love At First Sight: Does It Really Exist?

 Getty/AnnaStills

-If you believe you have fallen in love at first sight, it may be best to take a step back and evaluate the reality of the situation.
-If you have only just met this person, you may want to take the time to get to know them.
+If you believe you have fallen in love at first sight, it may be best to take a deep breath, step back, and evaluate the reality of the situation.
+You may feel a strong attraction, but if you have only just met this person, you may want to take the time to have conversations early in the relationship to get to know them.
 It can be especially important to determine whether or not the other person is available or interested in pursuing a romantic relationship.

 It may also be helpful to take the time to identify and understand your unique attachment style.
 Someone who tends to get very close to someone very fast may possess an anxious attachment style.
 An anxious attachment style can often be present in adults who have previously experienced abandonment or a lack of nurturing from parents or caregivers.